-Keep in mind, your creditors and trade partners have a very real stake in your business’s ability to avoid a default.
-If a payment due date is creating a cashflow problem that causes a strain on your business, they would probably rather change the payment date than not receive a payment at all.
+Your creditors and trade partners have a very real stake in your business’s ability to avoid a default.
+If a payment due date is creating a cash flow problem that causes a strain on your business, they would probably rather change the payment date than not receive a payment at all.

 Increase Repayment Terms

-Keep in mind, however, that while extending your repayment terms can help your cash flow in the short term, it might also increase your total cost of capital.
+However, while extending your repayment terms can help your cash flow in the short term, it may also increase your total cost of capital.
 That’s because you may end up paying interest on your business loan for a longer period of time.